 Contact your broker to learn more or visit Nasdaq.com to retrieve a real-time quote.

 Now that you’ve gotten all the technical/admin duties out of the way, it’s time to buy stock.
 But before you get too excited, it’s important to familiarize yourself with order types.

-A market order ensures you get the number of shares requested, even if the asking price is a bit higher than your bid.
+A market order ensures you get the amount of shares requested, even if the asking price is a bit higher than your bid.
 This is usually the case when your primary concern is the share volume, and not price.